djsutherland/skl-groups/README.rst

 and either its Python interface (pyflann) or the `cyflann <https://github.com/dougalsutherland/cyflann/>`_ library.
 These can be installed after installing skl-groups.
+If you're running on non-tiny datasets, you'll want a version with OpenMP support.
+If you use Anaconda, the cyflann page has a pointer on how to install both FLANN and cyflann through conda.

 You may also want the
 `skl-groups-accel <https://github.com/dougalsutherland/skl-groups-accel>`_